Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, a high proportion (67.2%) of Naremburn residents work from home, which may be partly attributed to COVID-19 conditions.
-On average, service frequency across all routes is 262 trips per day, equating to approximately 229 weekly trips per individual stop.
+Vehicle ownership averages 0.8 per dwelling, below the regional average.
+According to the 2021 Census, a high 67.2% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 262 trips per day across all routes, equating to approximately 229 weekly trips per individual stop.

 Frequently Asked Questions - Transport